0xthelaughingman/ChromeExtensionTutorial/README.md

     * Handle the constraints properly when overriding getUserMedia API.
     * Known Issue: The video stream gets stuck if the tab is changed, the audio remains consistent.
 The videotrack gets into an invalid state.
 Must investigate/fix.
+    * Make the hidden canvas dimensions dynamic as well, based on the video stream resolution.